Pennsylvania state answers

 This Pennsylvania citizenship test guide focuses on the answers USCIS expects to vary by where you live.
 Review Harrisburg, Governor Josh Shapiro, and the current senators here, then use the lookup section to find the right House member for your address.

-Start free practice with your Pennsylvania answers ready to review.
+Free practice opens with your Pennsylvania answers ready to review.

 Governor